PCGamingWiki/overclocked/README.md

 Overclocked
 ========

 Overclocked is a skin for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) built by the [PCGamingWiki](http://pcgamingwiki.com) development team.
 It supports MediaWiki v1.25 and above.
-Note that support for specific extensions used by PCGamingWiki is hard-coded into the skin, and if you are not using those extensions, you may experience problems.
+Note that support for specific extensions used by PCGamingWiki are hard-coded into the skin.
+If you are not using these extensions, you may experience problems as a result.

 ### Notable features